joergschultzelutter/mpad/README.md

 ## Program features

-- very low cpu/traffic foot print (APRS filters)
+- very low cpu/traffic foot print (APRS filters and cached disc data)
 - Pretty printing; whenever it is necessary to send more than one APRS message (e.g. text exceeds APRS msg len), the program tries to split up the text in a legible way.
 Rather than applying a 'hard' truncate  of the message after the 67th character, MPAD tries to keep the information groups intact.
 This means that e.g. if you receive temperature information, that data won't be split up into multiple messages where e.g. your first temperature digit is in message 1 and the 2nd one is in message 2.
 - human-friendly parser with keywords
 - external (static) resources such as the list of airports, repeaters e.g. are  only retrieved in e.g. weekly intervals and then stored on the local hard drive
-- supports msg acknowledgment, beacons et al. Also tries to extract APRS msg IDs from APRS messages which do not follow the APRS standards
+- supports APRS msg acknowledgments, beacons et al. Also tries to extract APRS msg IDs from APRS messages which do not follow the APRS standards

 ## Reimplements and uses programs and services